baseboxorg/jeffskinnerbox.github.io/content/ideas/getting-started-with-raspberry-pi-zero.md

           RX bytes:31085 (30.3 KiB)  TX bytes:37989 (37.0 KiB)
 ~~~~

+The next step is to get access to the Internet.
+This is done by [IP Masquerading, a form of Network Address Translation (NAT)][63].
 To let the RPi Zero get the access to the Internet via its Linux host,
 _login into the host_ and do the following
 (_assumes_ that the host is connected to the LAN via the `eth0` network interface):